SentsSquadBots/sentswhitelistbot/README.md

 - `featureEnable_SquadGroups= "false"`
   - set to `"true"` to use this feature.

 All remaining configuration is done with /slashcommands from within Discord.
 See the `/groups` set of commands from the bot.
+An example for setting up an Admin group:
+- `/groups create_group name:Admin`
+- `/groups link_role_to_group group:Admin role:@Admin`
+- `/groups edit_group_permissions groupname:Admin`
+  - Paste in `reserve,balance,chat,canseeadminchat,teamchange,forceteamchange,cameraman` for the permissions.
+-  Finally, all your Admins must inform the bot of their SteamID by using `/admin_link steamid:YourSteamIDhere`

 ### 3. PayPal Whitelist configuration
 You need to change the following: